ngrx/platform/projects/ngrx.io/content/guide/component-store/lifecycle.md

   }

   ngrxOnStateInit() {
-    // called after store has been instantiated
+    // called once after state has been first initialized }
-  }
 }